 Contrary to 2020, 2021 was a negative year for the Swiss Franc (CHF/USD).
-As the value of the U.S. Dollar strengthened throughout 2021, supported in part by an increasingly hawkish Federal Reserve System (the Fed), and the global economy continued to recover, demand for the Swiss Franc gradually subsided.
+As the value of the U.S. Dollar strengthened throughout 2021, supported in part by an increasingly hawkish Fed, and the global economy continued to recover, demand for the Swiss Franc gradually subsided.
 Concerns over possible 'stagflation' continued to support the Swiss Franc due to the Swiss National Bank's strict inflation mandates; however, this support ultimately failed to provide a significant increase to the value of the Swiss Franc.